Skip to main content

 Find out more here

-Do I have to pay for the remediation works on my building (over 18m)?
+Do I have to pay for safety repairs if my building is over 11 metres high?

 More information you might find useful: